Jaxan/hybrid-ads/README.md

 make
 ```

-Then every .cpp file in the src directory will be built and generate an
-executable in the build directory.
 Note that you'll need c++14, but clang in Mac
 OSX will understand that (and if not, you'll have to update Xcode).
 The main
 sourcefile (`src/main.cpp`) can also be built with c++11 (this is tested on some
 commits on both Windows and linux).